jkeohan/rctr-8-2-21/homework/w03/shoppingCart_with_input.md

 #### App Component
 - Examine the working live solution and look over the HTML elements
-- Will pass down functions to the corresponding Components in order to life those values back into App in order to update state.
+- Will pass down functions to the corresponding Components in order to liff those values back into App and update state.
 - Update state to include the value which will then update the UI to show that item

 #### Form Component